streamdata-gallery-organizations/new-relic/_listings/new-relic/alerts-policy-channels-format-put-openapi.md

 info:
   title: New Relic Put Alerts Policy Channels.
 Format
   version: 1.0.0
+  description: |-
-  description: "This API endpoint updates policy/channel associations.\n\nNote: Admin
+    This API endpoint updates policy/channel associations.

-    User\u2019s API Key is required.\n\nSee our documentation for a discussion on updating notification channels with policies."
+    Note: Admin User???s API Key is required.

+    See our documentation for a discussion on updating notification channels with policies.
 basePath: v2/
 schemes:
 - http